Nearly 1 in 5 adults who had COVID have lingering symptoms - U.S. study

 Register now for FREE unlimited access to Reuters.com

-June 22 (Reuters) - Nearly 1 in 5 American adults who reported having COVID-19 in the past are still having symptoms of long COVID, according to survey data collected in the first two weeks of June, U.S. health officials said on Wednesday.
+(Reuters) - Nearly 1 in 5 American adults in a survey who reported having COVID-19 in the past are still having symptoms of long COVID, according to data collected in the first two weeks of June, U.S. health officials said on Wednesday.

-Overall, 1 in 13 adults in the United States have long COVID symptoms lasting for three months or more after first contracting the disease, and which they did not have before the infection, the data showed.
+Overall, an estimated 1 in 13 adults in the United States have long COVID symptoms lasting for three months or more after first contracting the disease, and which they did not have before the infection, the data suggests.

-The data was collected from June 1-13 by the U.S. Census Bureau and analyzed by the U.S. Centers for Disease Control and Prevention (CDC).
+The data was collected using an online questionnaire from June 1-13 by the U.S. Census Bureau's Household Pulse Survey, and analyzed by the U.S. Centers for Disease Control and Prevention (CDC).

 Register now for FREE unlimited access to Reuters.com